nwon24/nlp/nlp.md

 Unfortunately, without a GPU (or when one runs out of time on the GPU on Google Colab), a transformer is not particularly practical when it comes to the time it takes to train even a simple model.

+# Challenges and future directions

+The biggest challenge in this project was getting the hang of both the theoretical side of deep learning, all the different kinds of neural networks, and NLP in general while also learning how to actually train those models in Python.
+Being already familiar with Python in general, I found the practical little easier, but it still required much head-scratching, consultation of documentation for `torch`, `keras`, `sklearn`, `NLTK`, and `gensim`, and more than occasional bouts of frustration when a model wasn't learning properly or there was some obscure runtime error with one of the libraries.

+It was also more than a little frustrating that time on Google Colab's GPU is restricted, meaning that for some of the more resource intensive models I had to time their training so that they could be run on the GPU.
+Still, the restriction made me think more about balancing model complexity and the size of the input dataset with the performance of that model once it was trained, which was also a useful impetus to experiment with hyperperameters.

+Improvements I could've made include documenting most of the Jupyter Notebooks a little more carefully, as well as commenting on various obtuse aspects of the code (including randomly commented out lines that I put in during debugging).
+With the model themselves, although I trained them many times and got slightly different performances each time, I documented only one of those instances for each model in the final report, due in part to computing resource constraints and also in part to me not looking ahead to the summary and comparison part of the project at earlier stages.
+Having a variety of different accuracy and F1 scores for the models would have painted a much clearer picture of how the models stack up against each other, although I'm happy it looks like the later, more advanced models outperform the earlier, simpler models.

+Avenues for further investigation include a more systematic analysis of how the hyperperamaters affect the model performance.
+In this project I just varied the hyperperameters manually, eventually settling on a set of parameters I could use for model comparison; a more thorough, and perhaps automated, approach would perhaps reveal more insight into the what the optimal peramaters might be and how they affect model performance in general.
+Increasing the number of samples in the training data would also make model comparison easier, since the more data there is the likelier the model performance will be limited by the intrinsic nature of the model and not the lack of training samples.
+Indeed, as the number of samples increased to 100000 the LSTMs with pretrianed embeddings, in particular, performed better than when the number of samples was only 20000 or 30000.
+Unfortunately due to memory constraints such a large number of training samples could not be tested with the CNN or the transformer, and so a baseline of 30000 samples had to be used across all the models for comparison.

+Apart from varying parameters such as the batch size, number of epochs, or model complexity, we could look also at varying the optimiser used.
+In this project the Adam optimiser was used across all models without much of a deep dive into its inner workings and how it is different to stochastic gradient descent (as the focus was more on language processing and text classification).
+Learning more about different kinds of optimisers and which tasks they are best suited to should be fruitful.

+On the NLP side, the obvious extension to this project is multilabel classification, and this in turn could lead to more nuanced tasks such as sentiment analysis.
+The work on transformers also naturally leads beyond simple classification tasks to the realm of text generation, and clearly that is an exciting and rapidly-developing area of NLP in which the techniques used are state of the art.
+From my brief dive into transformers, I understand there are many variants on the basic transformer architecture, and this could also prove a worthy focus of future work.